Consensys/quorum-tools/README.md

 We also include scripts for running a cluster without necessarily testing it.

-* `local-new`: create and start a new cluster, destroying old data directories
+* `local-new`: create and start a new cluster, destroying old data directories (under `gdata` in the current directory)
-* `local-start`: start a cluster from existing data directories
+* `local-start`: start a cluster from existing data directories (under `gdata` in the current directory)
 * `local-spam`: send a rate-limited stream of transactions to a geth node

+`local-new` runs indefinitely, with multiple `geth`s forked from the process.
+While the cluster is up and running, you can inspect the logs from the geth nodes (e.g. `tail -f geth1.log`), or send in transactions -- e.g. `local-spam -g 1 -r 10` will send 10 transactions per second to geth 1 while it is running.
+Additionally you can attach to a geth node via its IPC file under `gdata`: `geth attach gdata/geth1.geth.ipc`.
+If the `local-new` process is stopped, you can restart the cluster from the existing datadirs under `gdata` by issuing `local-start`.